U.S. flag

 Officer with K-9 performing baggage inspection

-The Redress Control Number (redress number) is a unique seven-digit identifier issued by the Transportation Security Administration's (TSA) Secure Flight program to match travelers with the results of their redress case through the DHS TRIP program.
+The Redress Control Number (redress number) is a unique seven-digit identifier issued by the Department of Homeland Security Traveler Redress Inquiry Program (DHS TRIP) and is used by the Transportation Security Administration's (TSA) Secure Flight program to match travelers with the results of their redress case.
 Secure Flight is a behind-the-scenes program that streamlines the watch list matching process.
 Airlines have modified their reservation system as part of the Secure Flight program.
 This improves the travel experience for all passengers, including those who have been misidentified in the past.

 Quick Facts about Redress Control Numbers